1. Overview

 The latest version of the dependency can be checked here.

-If we’re using Spring Boot, then we can only add the spring-boot-starter-web, which will bring in the hibernate-validator dependency also.
+If we’re using Spring Boot, then we add the spring-boot-starter-web, which will bring in the hibernate-validator dependency also.

 3. Custom Validation